Amazon Prime is an amazing service that we highly recommend.

 The good news is that even if you’re not a student, you can still use the other options mentioned in this post to get free Prime.

-If you’re already with Sprint, or you’re considering switching to one of the company’s plans, then you’ll be glad to know that you could get Prime for free.
+If you’re already with Metro by T-Mobile, or you’re considering switching to one of the company’s plans, then you’ll be glad to know that you could get Prime for free.

-Sprint customers can get Amazon Prime for free, for 60 days!
+Metro customers can get free Amazon Prime forever!

 That’s a really great deal.